heutelbeck/sapl-demos/sapl-demo-obligation-advice/README.md

 ### Obligation Handlers

 Next you need to write your own Obligation Handler.
-In this tutorial we want to write an Obligation Handler for this policy:
+In this tutorial we will use an Obligation Handler for this policy:

 ```java
 policy "permit_attending_nurse_see_diagnosis"